 There are several things to watch for that could help determine whether or not a loved one is abusing MDMA.
 You may notice that they become uncharacteristically happy and act more friendly towards both friends and strangers.
 They may seem very energetic and desire to talk for long periods of time without seeming tired.

-There is no one way to treat addiction and we design every program around the specific individual.
-MDMA addiction can be tricky to spot as the addict often suffers mental instead of physical withdrawal symptoms.
-It can also be difficult because MDMA is hard to test for– as it leaves the system within a few days, so simple urine analysis or saliva testing can fail to diagnose the addiction.
+There is no one way to treat addiction, therefore we design every program around the specific needs of the individual.
+MDMA addiction can be tricky to spot as the addict often suffers mental withdrawal rather than physical symptoms.
+It can also be difficult because MDMA is hard to test for– as it leaves the system within a few days, so a simple urine analysis or saliva testing can fail to recognize an addiction.

-Common withdrawal symptoms are anxiety, depression, paranoia, mood swings,, panic attacks, psychosis, or violent thoughts and behavior.
-Usually the addict has a hard time admitting they have a problem and instead will seek out the drug as a source of comfort instead of treatment.
-It is important that the addict be weaned off of the drug by a professional who can monitor and ease these effects, thereby also easing the user’s desire for relapse.
+Common withdrawal symptoms are anxiety, depression, paranoia, mood swings, panic attacks, psychosis, or violent thoughts and behaviors.
+Usually the addict has a hard time admitting they have a problem and instead will seek out the drug as a source of comfort rather than treatment.
+It is important that the addict be under the supervision of professional who can monitor and ease their adverse effects, thereby also easing the user’s desire for relapse.

-As addiction treatment professionals, it is our mission to try and help individuals experiencing MDMA addiction.
-We are here to provide necessary information, tips, resources, and treatment to individuals needing/seeking help.
+At Silicon Beach Treatment Center we are here to provide necessary information, tips, resources, and treatment to individuals needing or seeking help.
+As addiction treatment professionals, it is our mission to help individuals experiencing the pain of substance abuse disorder which includes MDMA addiction.
 We believe that everyone deserves a chance to change their lives for the better.
-We want individuals who have misused/overdosed on MDMA to know that we care for their well-being, and that change is possible.
+Therefore, we want individuals who have misused or overdosed on MDMA to know that we care for their well-being, and that change is possible.

-Would you like to seek assistance from our highly trained professionals?
-We are looking forward to help you (or your loved one) as soon as possible.
+We are looking forward to helping you or your loved one as soon as possible.
 We are located in Los Angeles, CA. To reach our staff via phone, please feel free to call us at 833-LA-REHAB.
-If you would like to reach our team via e-mail, please feel free to visit the “contact” tab on our website.
+If you would like to reach our team via email click here, where you can also check out the programs we have available.
 All information that we collect from those that are seeking help or loved ones looking to help someone are all confidential and never shared with any third-party entity.